 The smallest possible additive-multiplicative magic square

 What is the smallest possible additive-multiplicative (or addition-multiplication) magic square?
-5x5, 6x6, 7x7, or 8x8: today nobody knows!
+5x5, 6x6, or 7x7: today nobody knows!

-Reminder: an additive-multiplicative magic square has to be magic when we add the cells of any line (same sum S), and has to be also magic when we multiply the cells of any line (same product P).
-All the used integers have to be distinct.
-The smallest known additive-multiplicative magic squares are 8x8 and 9x9 squares, first constructed by Walter Horner in the 50's.
-In 2005, I constructed other 8x8 and 9x9 squares with smaller magic products and smaller magic sums than the Horner's squares: they are still the best known add-mult magic squares.
+Reminder: an additive-multiplicative magic square must be magic when we add the cells of any line (same sum S), and also must be magic when we multiply the cells of any line (same product P).
+All the integers used must be distinct.
+The smallest known additive-multiplicative magic square is a 7x7 square constructed by Sébastien Miquel in 2016.
+Before, the smallest known squares were 8x8 and 9x9 squares, first constructed by Walter Horner in the 50's.
+In 2005, I constructed other 8x8 and 9x9 squares with smaller magic products and smaller magic sums than Horner's squares.

 3x3 add-mult magic squares?